Knowing what to do was never the hard part. Starting is.

 What is Just Start in Beginary?

-Just Start is Beginary's core action.
-Instead of a picker, sub-tasks, or setup, it gives you one screen and one button.
+Just Start is Beginary's core loop, the path from tapping a task to actually being in it.
+Instead of a picker, sub-tasks, or setup, it asks one question, how thinking about this feels, and then routes you straight into the task.
 The only goal is the first sixty seconds.
 Opening the doc and reading one line counts as starting, which is exactly the barrier ADHD makes hard.

 How do I begin a task when I feel frozen?